- a formal social gathering that includes a dinner followed by dancing.

 Dictionary.com Unabridged Based on the Random House Unabridged Dictionary, © Random House, Inc. 2018

 Examples from the Web for dinner-dance

 Arethusa had not the faintest idea what a "dinner-dance" might be.The Heart of Arethusa

 The house is full of people, as they are having a dinner-dance tonight.Bab: A Sub-Deb

 I'm taking my dress clothes over to Westmore—they're having a dinner-dance to-night.Nobody's Child

 Mrs. Selfridge gave a dinner-dance at the club that night and her guests came in furs of great variety and much value.

 She wanted her dinner-dance to be smart, to have the atmosphere she had found in the New York cabarets.

-a formal social occasion involving dinner and dancing
+- a formal dinner followed by dancing

 Collins English Dictionary - Complete & Unabridged 2012 Digital Edition © William Collins Sons & Co.
 Ltd. 1979, 1986 © HarperCollins Publishers 1998, 2000, 2003, 2005, 2006, 2007, 2009, 2012